-Assistant Dean for Centers and Institutes; Director of Environmental Law Program, Visiting Professor of Law
+Assistant Dean for Centers and Institutes; Director of Environmental Law Program, Professor from Practice

 B.S., magna cum laude, Emory; M.P.A., Harvard (top honors in program); J.D., magna cum laude, Georgetown.

 Areas of Expertise:

 Vicki Arroyo is the Executive Director of the Georgetown Climate Center of Georgetown University Law Center where she is also a Professor from Practice.
 She...Continue Reading

 Vicki Arroyo is the Executive Director of the Georgetown Climate Center of Georgetown University Law Center where she is also a Visiting Professor.
 She oversees the Center's work at the nexus of climate and energy policy, supervising staff and student work on climate mitigation and adaptation at the state and federal level.
 She teaches "experiential" environmental law courses to both law and public policy